confluentinc/examples/ccloud-monitoring/docs/consumer-scenarios/increasing-consumer-lag.rst

    .. note::

-      If a client is `properly tuned <https://docs.confluent.io/cloud/current/client-apps/optimizing/index.html>`__ and has adequate resources, an increase in throughput metrics or fetch metrics won't necessarily mean the consumer lag will increase.
+      If a client is `properly tuned <https://docs.confluent.io/cloud/current/client-apps/optimizing/index.html>`__ and has adequate resources an increase in throughput metrics or fetch metrics won't necessarily mean the consumer lag will increase.

 #.
 Another view of consumer lag can be found in |ccloud|.
 Open the UI, navigate to the "Consumers" section and click on the ``demo-cloud-monitoring-1`` consumer group.